Travel Health Information Sheets

 - The importance of hand-washing, especially before eating or drinking and after using the toilet, should be emphasised.

-- Travellers should be advised to: cover up, seek shade, use high protection sun lotion and regularly reapply it, especially after swimming.
+- Travellers should be advised to cover up with light, loose fitting, cotton clothes, seek shade, drink plenty of cold drinks, use high protection sun lotion and regularly reapply it, especially after swimming.

 - Particular care should be taken that infants and children are protected and babies should never be placed in direct sunshine.

-- Any unwell travellers, especially those with a high fever, persistent diarrhoea, or ‘flu-like symptoms, should be advised to seek urgent medical assistance.
+Any unwell, returned travellers, especially those with a high fever, persistent diarrhoea, or flu-like symptoms, should be advised to seek urgent medical assistance, explaining they have been at risk of malaria.

-- Malaria should be considered in every ill patient who has returned from the tropics; malaria usually presents in the first three months after return from a risk area, but can occur up to a year later .
-Returned travellers with a fever should be considered as having malaria until proven otherwise and referred urgently to a specialist centre for immediate diagnosis and treatment.
-Malaria treatment guidelines are available from the Advisory Committee on Malaria Prevention and an algorithm for the initial management of malaria has been published by the British Infection Society.
+Travellers should be aware that malaria is a risk after they have returned from the tropics.
+Malaria usually presents in the first three months after return from a risk area, but can occur up to a year later .
+Returned travellers with a fever or flu like symptoms should be considered as having malaria until proven otherwise and referred urgently to a specialist centre for immediate diagnosis and treatment.

 4. Steffen R. Epidemiology of traveller’s diarrhoea.
 Clin Infect Dis.
 41(Suppl 8):S536-40, 2005.